IANYEYZ/Deliver/README.md

 Deliver is a programming language that simulate deliver package and put them on piles.

+## Before trying
+It's my first esolang, so it probably is a little(a LOT) bad

 ## Main Concept

 Deliver runs on a tape of stacks.